 - To choose a master’s program, review the Consortium of Universities for Global Health list and Council on Education for Public Health.
 Georgetown University offers multiple global health-related master’s programs in various schools, including the Graduate School of Arts & Sciences, Biomedical Graduate Education, and the School of Foreign Service.

 Attend employer information sessions, industry events on- and off-campus, and connect with popular professional organizations regionally and internationally.
-Most relevant professional associations in global health include American Public Health Association, World Health Professionals Alliance, Society for Public Health Education, and Association of Public Health Laboratories.
+Most relevant professional associations in global health include American Public Health Association, World Health Professionals Alliance, and Society for Public Health Education.
 Professional associations host a variety of professional development, educational, and networking events.
 If the cost of membership is prohibitive, contact leadership and ask if there are sliding scale prices for students.
 Volunteering for a conference, educational, or social event is another great way to connect with leaders in the industry.

 Develop a LinkedIn profile that communicates your personal and professional brand.
-Joining groups related to your industry is a great way to meet new people, find mentors, contacts, and ask questions.
-Reach out to alumni through Hoya Gateway, Georgetown’s alumni page on LinkedIn, and Georgetown’s Alumni Career Network.
+For help building your profile, use LinkedIn’s profile checklist (PDF).
+Joining groups on LinkedIn related to your industry is a great way to meet new people, find mentors, contacts, and ask questions.
+Also, reach out to alumni through Hoya Gateway and Georgetown’s alumni page on LinkedIn.
 Our website provides helpful guidelines on networking and informational interviewing.

 Making Connections at Georgetown

 Georgetown offers a number of opportunities for Hoyas to get involved.
 Joining a school club is an excellent way to learn more about the industry, develop your skills, and get hands-on experience.
 The Global Health Initiative on GU campus provides coursework, events, and fellowships to help students gain exposure to global health research and careers.
-Some global health-related clubs include Georgetown Refugee Action and UNICEF.
+Some global health-related clubs include Georgetown University Students for Health and Medical Equity, Georgetown Refugee Action and UNICEF.

 Travel outside of the U.S. with GlobeMed or Center for Social Justice Alternative Breaks, such as JUHAN Oaxaca, to learn more about health systems and health delivery in low-income settings.
-Learn about local health issues while giving back to the D.C. and campus community by volunteering with groups, such as GU Students for Health and Medical Equity (GUSHME), Caring for Children with Cancer, CU Oncology Patient Support.
+Learn about local health issues while giving back to the D.C. and campus community by volunteering with groups, such as Caring for Children with Cancer, CU Oncology Patient Support.
 Breast Cancer Outreach, St. Elizabeth’s Outreach, and Hoya Blood Donors.
 Participate in research and get published in the peer-reviewed Georgetown University Journal of Health Sciences and present at the Undergraduate Research Conference.
 On and off-campus jobs are another excellent way to build skills valued by employers.

 To better understand what skills you need to highlight on your resume, check out internships, fellowships, and entry-level positions in the global health industry.
 Your resume should be one page.
-Your resume should be one page.
 Use strong action verbs and focus on your skills and accomplishments to show (not just tell) an employer that you have the required abilities.
 Be concise.
 See our resume section for more tips and advice.

 Be energetic, intelligent and aware when writing cover letters.
 Use specific examples to demonstrate your skills and abilities.
 The purpose of a cover letter is to convince someone to interview you.
 For more on cover letters, see our cover letter tips.